 I’ll also make you aware of a couple of drawbacks, and tell you who the site may not be for.

 So, if you love to travel, and you also love to save money, you’ll definitely want to keep reading.

 A travel fare aggregator is a website that searches for travel deals on multiple sites, and pulls the information together for you in one place.
 Upon making your selection, they then facilitate your travel booking with the actual provider i.e, hotel, or airline.

 Booking Hotel Accommodations

-While Booking.com is known as a top destination to get great prices on flights, their hotel accommodation platform is next level.
+While Booking.com is known as a top destination to get great prices on flights, their hotel accommodation platform is their crown jewel.

 In fact, when it comes to finding places to stay, they provide a user experience unlike anything I’ve seen with other travel sites.

-Booking.com delivers great prices, and they make the process, dare I say, enjoyable, with a website platform that is incredibly easy to use.
+Booking.com delivers great prices, while making the search experience, dare I say, enjoyable, with a website platform that is incredibly easy to use.

 In my mind, there are several features that make Booking.com stand out:

 - access to a wide variety of properties ie. vacation homes, resorts & hostels.